-Alex Uhan completed his second season as an assistant coach in 2014 with the Concordia University Wisconsin Volleyball program.
+Alex Uhan enters his second season as an assistant coach in 2015 with the Concordia University Wisconsin Volleyball program.

 During the 2014 campaign he helped head coach Janelle Gabrielsen-Katz and the Falcons to a program record 24 victories (24-7) and the No. 2 seed in the Northern Athletics Collegiate Conference Tournament.
 During his two years the program has put together a 38-26 record.

 Uhan brings an extensive volleyball coaching background to the program.
 He is the Director of Wisconsin Premier Volleyball Club, a new elite volleyball club located in the southeast part of Wisconsin.
 In the first year as a club, they had teams ranked in the top 50 nationally and in the top two locally in the state.
 Wisconsin Premier produced athletes who received scholarships and who have gone on to play collegiately.
 Uhan is also the director of all the Wisconsin Premier Elite camps from indoor to outdoor sand.
 At AAU Volleyball Nationals in 2015, Wisconsin Premier teams combined for 30-17 record while at the Orlando, Fla., tournament.